The IET and what it does

-The IET has its own dedicated Data Protection Officer to oversee our GDPR compliance across the organisation.
+The IET has its own dedicated Data Protection Officer to oversee our UK GDPR compliance across the organisation.

-Under the GDPR an individual has the following rights in respect of the personal data processed by the IET:
+Under the UK GDPR an individual has the following rights in respect of the personal data processed by the IET:

 - The right to be informed about how the IET uses personal data.
 This Privacy Statement explains who we are; the purposes for which we process personal data and our legitimate interests in so doing; the categories of data we process; third party disclosures; and details of transfers of personal data outside the UK.